schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.9.2 =
+* Fixed post meta fields array, it was not defined properly.
+* Fixed minifying admin css file.
+* Fixed a bug in the Knowledge Graph markup output with other plugins.
+* Tweak modified admin menus to allow ordering admin sub menus by priority.
+* Added new filter schema_wp_types_post_meta_fields to allow adding fields to post meta.
+* Added new post meta field type for checkbox group inline.
+* Added better way to output Knowledge Graph markup, make it filterable.

+= 1.6.9.1 =
+* Fixed a notice when WP Rich Snippets plugin is active on a post.
+* Fixed post meta class issue, scripts was not loading properly for some types.
+* Fixed post meta slider field and added range min property for better presentation.
+* Tweak repeated row fields styles, removed the extra li height from post meta CSS.
+* Tweak remove repeated fields icon link hover, force mouse cursor to pointer.
+* Tweak remove functions from deprecated-functions file.
+* Added new post meta sanitizers, santitize_title_with_dashes and sanitize_html_class.
+* Added new alert when deleting repeated fields to enhance user experience.
+* Added new function and filter to admin backend schema_wp_get_post_types.
+* Added new integration for ThirstyAffiliates, prevent thirstylink type from showing.
+* Added the required PHP version 5.4 in readme.txt file.

 = 1.6.9 =
 * Fixed using JSON_UNESCAPED_UNICODE of PHP 5.4 or later.